 This keyboard only works with its proprietary receiver.

 The Logitech K400 Plus has dedicated volume control keys, and it uses hotkeys for media control.
 There's also a left-click button on the top left so you can navigate the trackpad with your right thumb and click with your left.
 Although there's no Windows Key lock button on the keyboard, you can disable it in the Logitech Options software.
 However, you need to open the software each time you want to toggle the lock on or off since you can't remap any of the hotkeys to do it.
+If you want a board with a TrackPoint instead of a trackpad, check out the Lenovo ThinkPad TrackPoint Keyboard II.

 This keyboard also has an integrated trackpad.
 Some people have reported experiencing issues with it, but we didn't experience them during testing, though we don't test the trackpad as part of our test bench.